 g.
-Skills and Technology in Communication (2 units) Skills And Technology in Communication is compulsory for all Bachelor of Engineering Technology and Bachelor of Business students.
+Skills and Technology in Communication (2 units)

-Business Communication (3 units) Students of Bachelor of Business need to take this course.
+Skills and Technology in Communication is compulsory for all Bachelor of Engineering Technology and Bachelor of Business students.

-i.
-Co- Curriculum Programme
+- h.
+Business Communication (3 units) Business Communication is compulsory for all students of Bachelor of Business - i.
+Co-Curriculum Programme (3 units) All students are required to collect 3 units for Co-Curriculum during their study at UniMAP.

-All students are required to collect 3 units for Co-Curriculum during their study at UniMAP.
-Of the 3 units, 2 units are to be collected from Uniform Bodies (1st unit in Semester 1 and 2nd unit in Semester 2), while the other unit can be collected from any other Co-Curriculum courses in any semester.
+Two (2) units are to be collected from Uniformed Bodies, where the 1st unit needs to be taken in Semester I and another 1 unit in Semester II (in the First Year of study), while the other 1 unit can be collected from any other Co-Curriculum courses in any semester.